MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/install-previous-sync-app.md

     c.
 If the **User Account Control** dialog box appears, confirm that the action displayed is what you want, and then select **Continue**.

-5. At the command prompt, navigate to a folder you extracted Office Deployment tool into
+5. At the command prompt, navigate to the folder into which you extracted the Office Deployment tool.

     ```DOS
     cd /d %userprofile%\desktop
     ```

-6. Run command below
+6. Run the following command.

     ```DOS
     setup.exe /configure AddODB.txt